 More time for analysis

 In fact, the greatest driver of growth often starts with a simple “What if …” Finance departments using financial software can quickly model a variety of scenarios with more accuracy, detail, and speed than a spreadsheet can handle.
-Financial software can also allow CFOs to instantly visualize data in dashboards and reports to accelerate insights.
+Financial software that enables scalable finance can also allow CFOs to instantly visualize data in dashboards and reports to accelerate insights.
 The result is a finance department that can spend less time collecting data and more time on the strategic analysis and decisions that drive growth on a massive scale.